Compositional equivalences based on Open pNets: Introduction

 \section{Introduction}

 In the nineties, several works extended the basic behavioural models based on labelled transition systems to address value-passing or parameterised systems, using various symbolic encodings of the transitions~\cite{deSimone85,Larsen87}.
+These works use the term \emph{parameter} to designate systems where variables that have a strong influence the system structure and behaviour.
+In parameterised systems, parameters can typically be the number of processes in the system or the way they interact.
 In \cite{IngolfsdottirL:2001,HennessyLin:TCS95}, Lin, Ingolfsdottir and Hennessy developed a full hierarchy of bisimulation equivalences, together with a proof system, for value passing CCS, including notions of symbolic behavioural semantics and various symbolic bisimulations (early and late, strong and weak, and their congruent versions).
 They also extended this work to models with explicit assignments \cite{Linconcur96}.
 Separately J. Rathke~\cite{HennessyRathke:TCS98} defined another symbolic semantics for a parameterised broadcast calculus, together with strong and weak bisimulation equivalences, and developed a symbolic model-checker based on a tableau method for these processes.
 30 years later, no practical verification approach and no verification platform are using this kind of approaches to provide proof methods for value-passing processes or open process expressions.

 This article provides a theoretical background that allows us to implement such a verification platform.
 We build upon the concept of pNets that allowed us to give a behavioural semantics of distributed components and verify the correctness of distributed applications in the past 15 years. pNets is a low level semantic framework for expressing the behaviour of various classes of distributed languages, and as a common internal format for our tools. pNets allow the specification of parameterised hierarchical labelled transition systems: labelled transition systems with parameters can be combined hierarchically.